BurnOutTrader/tick-trader/README.md

   - RITHMIC_{SYSTEM}_{USERNAME|APIKEY|PASSWORD|FCM_ID|IB_ID|USER_TYPE}
 - Server address:
   - TT_BUS_ADDR defaults to /tmp/tick-trader.sock (macOS) or @tick-trader.sock (Linux abstract).
 Override in .env or env.
+- Engine database path:
+  - DB_PATH sets the directory for local database storage used by both the server and strategies (tt-engine).
+Both must use the same DB_PATH to ensure consistent access to the DuckDB catalog and Parquet data.
+Defaults to ./storage if not set.
+Example:
+    - DB_PATH=./mydata
+- Integrated database:
+  - Tick Trader uses DuckDB as an integrated catalog and metadata database.
+DuckDB tracks and manages Parquet files, which are used for durable, efficient storage of all historical and real-time data.
+Both the server and strategies interact with the same DuckDB instance and Parquet files via the shared DB_PATH.

 ## ⚙️ Router configuration